WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 may be appropriate and so Carlos's petname database adds this, also recording that this was a suggestion through the web of trust and adding a bit of random identifier information.
-This renders as `Dr. Nym::from Eva` with a purple web, reminding Carlos that this came from his web of trust.
+This renders as `Dr. Nym::from Eva` with an icon of a web, reminding Carlos that this came from his web of trust.
 Carlos also queries the campus directory (an oracle, and many oracles could be queried or added to one's web of trust) to find out whether